-The Ministry of Transportation of Ontario provides free carpool parking lots near dozens of highway interchanges throughout Ontario.
-They are ideal places to meet up with your pre-arranged carpool partners before entering the highway system.
+Ideal places to meet up with your pre-arranged carpool partners before entering the highway system.
+Where allowed, parking is permitted for a maximum of 120 consecutive hours, unless otherwise indicated by signs.
 Selected lots are also served by public transit.

 Construction includes information about major construction projects on provincially owned roadways.

-Ontario 511 displays information on stations that are part of the Electric Vehicle Chargers Ontario (EVCO) grant program.
+Ontario 511 displays information on stations that were part of the Electric Vehicle Chargers Ontario (EVCO) grant program.